hellmarbecker/blog/_posts/2023-09-07-new-in-apache-druid-27-querying-deep-storage.markdown

 By default, Druid retains all data in deep storage that it has ever ingested.
 You have to run an explicit [kill task](https://druid.apache.org/docs/latest/tutorials/tutorial-delete-data#run-a-kill-task) to delete data permanently.

 However, standard Druid queries can only work with data segments that have been preloaded to the data servers.
-Preolading of data is configured using [retention rules](https://druid.apache.org/docs/latest/operations/rule-configuration), which you can configure on a per-datasource basis.
+Preloading of data is configured using [retention rules](https://druid.apache.org/docs/latest/operations/rule-configuration), which you can configure on a per-datasource basis.
 Retention rules are evaluated for each segment, from top to bottom, until a rule is found that matches the segment in question.
-Each rule is either a Load rule (which tells the Coordinator to make that segment available for queries), or a Drop rule (which removes the segment from the list of available segments.)
+Each rule is either a _Load_ rule (which tells the Coordinator to make that segment available for queries), or a _Drop_ rule (which removes the segment from the list of available segments.)
 Rules specify either a time period (relative to the current time), or an absolute time interval.

 In production setups you would usually find period rules ("retain only data for the last 2 weeks"), but for the tutorial we are going to use interval rules because we are working with a fixed dataset.